 - Show word count

 - Have 1.5 line spacing (or 1. for poetry)

 Where appropriate, students in this unit are expected to use a standard academic form for all referencing and annotating.
-Harvard is the preferred form.
+MLA is the preferred form.
 Students not familiar with this should contact Study Skills at the Library or on Moodle.

 Handing in assessment:

 As stated above, assessment items will be submitted online via the unit's Canvas site, or, for work which requires a hard copy or performance, arrange delivery with your tutor.
-It is the student's responsibility to upload assignments in either .doc, .docx, or .pdf formats only.
+It is the student's responsibility to upload assignments in word doc formats only.
 You should also closely monitor your student email account in the period following assignment submission in case your file has failed to open or is corrupt.
 In this case it is your responsibility to get a valid file or hardcopy to your tutor within twenty-four hours of an advice email being sent to your student email address.
 In case of lost or missing assignments, ensure that you always retain a hard copy of any assignment submitted.

 Extensions will be authorised only by the convenor and only for a valid reason, such as illness.
 A medical certificate or other appropriate documentation must accompany requests for extensions.
 Lack of personal organisation or pressure of work are not considered valid reasons for an extension.
 Unless the unit convenor has given you an extension, you must submit each piece of assessable work by the due date.